-- Three subjects at Level 3 or above, made up of 14 credits in each of three approved subjects, and - Literacy 10 credits at Level 2 or above, made up of 5 credits in reading and 5 credits in writing, and - Numeracy 10 credits at Level 1 or above, made up of either specific achievement standards available through a range of subjects, or co-requisite Level 1 Numeracy unit standard 32406 or Te Pāngarau unit standard 32412.

-(b) from 2005:

-- a minimum of 42 credits at level 3 or higher on the Qualifications and Credentials Framework, including a minimum of 14 credits at level 3 or higher in each of two subjects from an approved list of subjects, with a further 14 credits at level 3 or higher taken from no more than two additional domains on the Qualifications and Credentials Framework or approved subjects, and - a minimum of 14 credits at level 1 or higher in Mathematics or Pangarau on the Qualifications and Credentials Framework, and - a minimum of 8 credits at level 2 or higher in English or Te Reo Māori; 4 credits must be in Reading and 4 credits must be in Writing.
-The literacy credits will be selected from a schedule of approved achievement standards and unit standards.

-(c) prior to 2005:

-- a grade of C or higher in each of three subjects of the New Zealand University Entrance, Bursaries and Scholarships (NZUEBS) examinations, and Higher School Certificate - · a New Zealand Bursary at 'A' or 'B' level
+- Three subjects at Level 3 or above, made up of 14 credits in each of three approved subjects, and - Literacy 10 credits at Level 2 or above, made up of 5 credits in reading and 5 credits in writing from a schedule of achievement standards approved for this purpose, and - Numeracy 10 credits at Level 1 or above, made up of either specific achievement standards available through a range of subjects, or a package of three numeracy unit standards (26623, 26626, 26627). - (b) from 2005: - a minimum of 42 credits at level 3 or higher on the Qualifications and Credentials Framework, including a minimum of 14 credits at level 3 or higher in each of two subjects from an approved list of subjects, with a further 14 credits at level 3 or higher taken from no more than two additional domains on the Qualifications and Credentials Framework or approved subjects, and - a minimum of 14 credits at level 1 or higher in Mathematics or Pangarau on the Qualifications and Credentials Framework, and - a minimum of 8 credits at level 2 or higher in English or Te Reo Māori; 4 credits must be in Reading and 4 credits must be in Writing.
+The literacy credits will be selected from a schedule of approved achievement standards and unit standards. - (c) prior to 2005: - a grade of C or higher in each of three subjects of the New Zealand University Entrance, Bursaries and Scholarships (NZUEBS) examinations, and Higher School Certificate - a New Zealand Bursary at 'A' or 'B' level